Carolyn Peck: University of Florida

-On April 3, 2002, Peck returned to coaching college basketball, this time leading the Florida Gators women's basketball team of the University of Florida.
+On April 3, 2002, Peck returned to coaching college basketball, this time succeeding Ross as head coach of the Florida Gators women's basketball team.
 Peck's younger brother Michael again served as her assistant coach.

 During her five seasons at Florida (2002-03 through 2006–07), the Gators posted a 72-75 record with two NCAA tournament berths.
 The 2003-04 team, which posted a 19-11 record after going 9-19 the season before, was eliminated by Baylor in the second round of the 2004 NCAA tournament, after defeating New Mexico in the first round before 16,029 fans at Albuquerque.
 The 2005-06 team posted a 21-7 record and received a No. 6 seed in the NCAA tournament, but this time New Mexico got revenge on Florida, defeating them by 24 points in the first round.

 The 2006-07 season was a disaster—the Gators suffered through a 14-game losing streak and finished 9-22.
 Following the losing streak, the university fired Peck in February but allowed her to finish the season as coach.
 Former Florida Gators player Amanda Butler replaced Peck for the 2007-08 season.